-During FY2021, the Group did not generate any revenue from project management services (2020: HK\$0.5 million) as the Group is phasing out from the business in this segment.
-The project management services segment recorded a loss of about HK\$3.5 million for the Year comparing to HK\$3.0 million for last year.
+During the years ended 31 March 2022 and 2021, the Group did not generate any revenue from project management services as the Group is phasing out from the business in this segment.
+The project management services segment recorded a loss of approximately HK\$2.3 million for the Year comparing to HK\$3.5 million for last year.